automl/CARL/docs/source/benchmarks.rst

 CARL currently contains the following benchmarks which are contextually extended:

-- [OpenAI's classic control suite](https://gym.openai.com/envs/#classic_control) extended with several physics context features like gravity or friction
+- `OpenAI gym classic control suite <https://gym.openai.com/envs/#classic_control>`_ extended with several physics context features like gravity or friction

-- The OpenAI gym [Box2D environments](https://gym.openai.com/envs/#box2d) BipedalWalker, LunarLander and
+- `OpenAI gym Box2D <https://gym.openai.com/envs/#box2d>`_ BipedalWalker, LunarLander and
   CarRacing, each with their own modification possibilities like new vehicles to race

-- All [Brax locomotion environments](https://github.com/google/brax) with exposed internal features like joint strength or torso mass
+- All `Brax locomotion environments <https://github.com/google/brax>`_ with exposed internal features like joint strength or torso mass

-- [ToadGAN](https://github.com/Mawiszus/TOAD-GAN), a procedurally generated jump'n'run game with control over level similarity
+- `Super Mario (TOAD-GAN) <https://github.com/Mawiszus/TOAD-GAN>`_, a procedurally generated jump'n'run game with control over level similarity

-- [RNADesign](https://github.com/automl/learna/), an environment for RNA design given structure constraints with structures from different datasets to choose from
+- `RNADesign <https://github.com/automl/learna/>`_, an environment for RNA design given structure constraints with structures from different datasets to choose from

 .. image:: figures/envs_overview.png